act-rules/act-rules.github.io/_rules/SC1-2-video-audio-description.md

 ---
-name: audio described video element
+name: video element audio described
+rule_type: atomic
 description: |
   Non-streaming `video` elements must have all visual information also contained in the audio